Instituto Nacional de Biodiversidad: Bioinformatics

 Developing and applying technological tools to support the process of generation, administration, analysis and dissemination of information on biodiversity.
 The information on each specimen in the biodiversity inventory can be found in a database named Atta, accessible to the public through INBio's webpage.

 Bioprospecting

 Searching for sustainable, commercially applicable uses of the resources of biodiversity.
 INBio has been a pioneering institution in establishing research agreements for the search for chemical substances, genes, etc., present in plants, insects, marine organisms and microorganisms, which could be used by the pharmaceutical, medical, biotechnology, cosmetics, nutritional and agricultural industries.
 INBio, although it is a national initiative given its scope, has become an international force for trying to integrate conservation and development.
 The application of scientific knowledge of biodiversity to economic activities such as ecotourism, medicine, agriculture or the development of mechanisms of collection and payment for environmental services exemplify this force for integration, and are part of the activities which attract the attention of the international community.

+Publishing

+From 1996 to 2011, Editorial InBio published important books about specific aspects of Costa Rican and Latin American biodiversity: